Read This First

 Prompt 2: Provide ten scenarios that demonstrate the synergistic relationship between critical thinking and other disciplines.

-The anchors here are Critical thinking, Framework for a Regular Diet of Critical Thinking Content, and I. Books.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Critical thinking, Framework for a Regular Diet of Critical Thinking Content, and I. Books in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This middle step takes the pressure from critical thinking and turns it toward critical thinking.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

-The added reasoning insight is that Integrated Critical Thinking should train a transferable habit.
-If the reader cannot use critical thinking in a neighboring case, the answer has not yet become practical rationality.
+The real test of Integrated Critical Thinking is whether it trains a transferable habit.
+If the reader cannot use critical thinking in a neighboring case, the page has not yet become practical rationality.

 The physician’s critical evaluation leads to an accurate diagnosis, improving patient care.